okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 2. Parameters: the dynamic inputs for your template
 3. Mappins: the static variables for your template
 4. Outputs: References to what has been created
+5. Conditionals: List of conditions to perform resource creation
+6. Metadata